klenert17/Intermediate-CAD/README.md

 ### Description

-THis assignment was another practice for the end of year OnShape Certification Exam, and it had us use 10 pages of blue-prints and 4 questions, each with part ajustments, to create a multiple-part build in one Part Studio.
+This assignment was another practice for the end of year OnShape Certification Exam, and it had us use 10 pages of blue-prints and 4 questions, each with part ajustments, to create a multiple-part build in one Part Studio.
 Each question gave us four mass options and a dimension ajustment for a part.
 Each ajustment was done in a different branch as taught in the first CAD assignment

 ### Evidence